(Continued)

 Because of the dance between the two frames of reference, the virtual frequency so to speak, time becomes a contributing factor to the difficulty in pinpointing a particle.
 Part of the time it's within the observer's frame of reference and part of the time it has crossed the boundary of C+, where time from the observer's point of view, has stopped momentarily.
 This is also why, as Heisenberg predicted, it's difficult to know exactly the precise position of the electron.
 By taking the frequency, as well as the losses of time between Frequency Peaks into account, Quantum Mechanics can now become more precise.

 Once matter reaches C+, its frame of reference simply moves sufficiently far enough from the observer's frame of reference that it is no longer possible for conventional observations and communication.
-Most importantly, absolutely nothing is preventing this phase transition because absolutely nothing about the matter itself has actually changed.
+Most importantly, absolutely nothing is preventing this phase transition because absolutely nothing about the matter or object itself has actually changed.
 Exactly like Doppler’s experiments, the sound itself doesn't change, only its interaction with the stationary Observers frame of reference.

 The speed of light is not an insurmountable barrier, but rather simply a phase transition between two frames of reference that have moved sufficiently far enough apart.